Scaling & Root Planing

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins, and tartar.
 The root of the tooth is smoothed, which promotes healing and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
-In some cases, Dr. Yamaoka may place apply an antibiotic locally into the periodontal pockets after scaling and root planing.
+In some cases, Drs.
+Yamaoka or Park may place apply an antibiotic locally into the periodontal pockets after scaling and root planing.
 This may be done to control infection and encourage normal healing.

-When deep pockets between teeth and gums are present, it is difficult for Dr. Yamaoka to thoroughly remove plaque and tartar.
+When deep pockets between teeth and gums are present, it is difficult for Drs.
+Yamaoka or Park to thoroughly remove plaque and tartar.
 Patients can seldom if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

 Benefits of Treatment